 This stage is needed to support the project in the first weeks after the release or make changes that the client wants to make to the final version of the product.
 The command structure in post-release support remains the same as in the second phase.

 We have described to you the structure of the project team and the role of each member at all stages of development.
-We repeat that the structure can change from company to company, but we have described the most popular structure which most modern IT vendors adhere to.
+We repeat that the structure can change from company to company, but we have described the most popular structure that most modern IT vendors adhere to.

 Would you like to contribute a post?